 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Devo is ranked 4th in Log Management with 16 reviews while Elastic Security is ranked 7th in Log Management with 20 reviews.
-Devo is rated 8.4, while Elastic Security is rated 7.6.
+Devo is ranked 4th in Log Management with 16 reviews while Elastic Security is ranked 7th in Log Management with 17 reviews.
+Devo is rated 8.4, while Elastic Security is rated 7.4.
 The top reviewer of Devo writes "Accepts data in raw format but does not offer their own agent".
 On the other hand, the top reviewer of Elastic Security writes "It is quite comprehensive and you're able to do a lot of tasks".
-Devo is most compared with Splunk, LogRhythm NextGen SIEM, Microsoft Sentinel, IBM QRadar and Datadog, whereas Elastic Security is most compared with Splunk, Wazuh, Graylog, Datadog and syslog-ng.
+Devo is most compared with Splunk, Wazuh, LogRhythm NextGen SIEM, Microsoft Sentinel and Datadog, whereas Elastic Security is most compared with Splunk, Wazuh, Graylog, Datadog and Nagios Log Server.
 See our Devo vs. Elastic Security report.

 We monitor all Log Management reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.